wee-slack/wee-slack/docs/Options.md

 **Description:** Poke Slack every five minutes so that it never marks you "away".

+### notify_subscribed_threads

+**Default:** `auto`

+**Description:** Control if you want to see a notification in the team buffer when a thread you're subscribed to receives a new message, either auto, true or false. auto means that you only get a notification if auto_open_threads and thread_messages_in_channel both are false.
+Defaults to auto.

 ### notify_usergroup_handle_updated

 **Default:** `false`

-**Description:** Control if you want to see notification when a usergroup's handle has changed, either true or false.
+**Description:** Control if you want to see a notification in the team buffer when ausergroup's handle has changed, either true or false.

 ### record_events